15th President of India - Draupadi Murmu

-Nearly 4,800 elected MLAs and MPs voted on Monday to elect the 15th President of India.
-The polling started from 10 am to 5 pm at the parliament house, and state legislative assemblies.
+On Monday, nearly 4,800 elected MLAs and MPs voted to elect India's 15th President.
+The polls were open from 10 a.m. to 5 p.m. at the parliament building and state legislative assemblies.

 Journey of Draupadi Murmu

 The 15th President of India is India's first tribal woman presidential candidate.
 The NDA stunned everyone when it chose Murmu as its presidential candidate.
 Murmu, who is from the tribal community of Mayurbhaj in Odisha, began her career as a teacher before entering Odisha politics in 2015.

 - Murmu was Jharkhand's first female governor, and she had the full support of the BJD because she was from Odisha.

 - Murmu was born in the Odisha district of Mayurbanj in Baidaposi.